yuchu-qin/yuchu-qin.github.io/_pages/service.md

 - **PLOS (1)**: [Plos One](https://journals.plos.org/plosone/).

 ### Academic Conference Service
-- 20/05/2026: **Session Chair** of the Early Career Researcher Symposium of the EPSRC Future Advanced Metrology Hub for Sustainable Manufacturing.
+- 20/05/2026: **Session chair** of the Early Career Researcher Symposium of the EPSRC Future Advanced Metrology Hub for Sustainable Manufacturing.
-- 27/05/2025: **Session Chair** of the [16th International Symposium on Measurement Technology and Intelligent Instruments / 3rd International Conference of Optical Imaging and Measurement](https://www.ismtii2025.com/En/Default).
+- 27/05/2025: **Session chair** of the [16th International Symposium on Measurement Technology and Intelligent Instruments / 3rd International Conference of Optical Imaging and Measurement](https://www.ismtii2025.com/En/Default).
-- 10/2023 – 10/2024: **Organising Committee Member** of the [18th CIRP Conference on Computer Aided Tolerancing](https://fmh.hud.ac.uk/cirp-conference/).
+- 10/2023 – 10/2024: **Organising committee member** of the [18th CIRP Conference on Computer Aided Tolerancing](https://fmh.hud.ac.uk/cirp-conference/).